Neurovascular ageing research

 Applicants will be required to attach a letter of support from any project partner(s) to their application.

-This is a joint NMHB/ PSMB highlight notice and proposals may be submitted to either Board, based on scientific or clinical area.
-Please discuss with the Programme managers (below) as to which Board to submit your application.
+This is a joint Neuroscience and Mental Health Board (NMHB) and the Population and Systems Medicine Board (PSMB) highlight notice and proposals may be submitted to either board, based on scientific or clinical area.
+Please discuss with the Programme Managers (below) as to which board to submit your application.
 All applications received under this highlight notice will be assessed through MRC’s standard assessment procedure.

-Please note that this highlight notice has been extended to include applications received by the May and Sep/Oct 2017 deadlines for PSMB/NMHB.
+Please note that this highlight notice has been extended to include applications received by the May and Sep/Oct 2017 deadlines for NMHB/PSMB.

 Potential applicants are advised to contact Dr Bruna Galobardes (NMHB) or Dr Stephen Meader (PSMB) if they are considering submitting an application under this highlight so that the appropriate strategic uplift is given where proposals meet the terms of this notice.
 Applicants are requested to reference this highlight in the ‘Objectives’ and the ‘Case for Support’ sections of their proposals.